mt7180/prefect-pulumi-data-orchestration/README.md

 The automation will wait for any Prefect event emitted by the webhook (or any other Prefect event with the same resource id, which we will finally see as last step of the initializing GitHub Action).
 So, when the entso-e message with a data update hits our webhook, a flow run is triggered immediately by the automation (with the entso-e data passed in) and the work pool will submit the flow run to the serverless AWS infrastructure, which we specified in the job_variables.
 Therefore, Prefect provides the AWS ECS API with metadata which include the full task definition parameter set, which is used in turn to generate an ECS task.
 The task is provided with the flow Docker image url and is specified to run our flow from the image.

 ## The GitHub Actions
 Finally, we will use Github Actions to automatically set-up the whole AWS infrastructure, create a Prefect work pool and a webhook, and deploy the flow to it with a Deployment trigger assigned.
 Finally, the GitHub Action will fire a test event to the automation, so that we can see everything in action.
-You will need to pass in your preferred aws region and the aws_credential_block_id.
+You will need to pass in your preferred AWS region and the aws_credential_block_id.
 You can get the id by executing `prefect blocks ls` in your terminal.

-So in fact, once everything is configured (prerequisites!), you can set up the deployment of the infrastructure and the flow with only one click in GitHub.
+So in fact, once everything is configured (prerequisites!), you can set up the deployment of the whole infrastructure and the flow all at once, with only one click on GitHub:

 ![run github action](./images/run_gh_action.png)
-->
+Th

 ![success github action](./images/success_gh_action.png)